Early customers don't just buy your product. They shape your company.

 A career spent inside the rooms where industrial buyers actually decide, not the rooms where decks get made about them.

-I’ve spent over a decade selling complex manufacturing and automation technologies — from CNC machine tools and industrial additive manufacturing to AI-powered robotics and industrial inspection systems.
+I've spent over 13 years selling complex manufacturing and automation technologies, from CNC machine tools and industrial additive manufacturing to AI-powered robotics and industrial inspection systems.

 Building something hard?